dlinds/Mr-Robogers-Neighborhood/README.md

 Expected Output: false

-Test: "It should return string "Won't you be my neighbor?" if number input contains a 3"
+Test: "It should return string "0" if number input is 0"
 Code:
-const userNum = "958726983576951879";
-robotizeTheNumber(userNum);
-Expected Output: "Won't you be my neighbor?"

-Test: "It should return string "Boop" if number input contains a 2 and no 3 is present"
-Code:
-const userNum = "9587698576295879";
-robotizeTheNumber(userNum);
-Expected Output: "Boop"

-Test: "It should return string "Beep!" if number input contains a 1 and no 3 or 2 is present"
-Code:
-const userNum = "9587698576958719";
-robotizeTheNumber(userNum);
-Expected Output: "Beep!"

-Test: "It should return string "0" if number input is 0 and no 3, 2, 1 is present"
-Code:
 const userNum = "0";
 robotizeTheNumber(userNum);
 Expected Output: "0"

-Test: "It should return array counting up to number from 0, replacing 3,2,1 with specific string for each"
+Test: "It should return array counting up to number from 0, replacing numbers containing 3,2,1 with specific string for each"
 Code:
 const userNum = "77";
 robotizeTheNumber(userNum);